sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

       the objects near the top.
 Draw attention to differences.

- 7. Don't hesitate to add extra Pass and Choice states so that the state names themselves explain the steps in a process.
+ 7. Don't hesitate to add extra Pass and Choice states so that the state names themselves explain discrete steps in a process.
 (Minimize the number of state transitions in cycles that will be traversed many times.
 In standard mode, AWS charges per state transition.)

 </details>